Pacific Monarch

 Remarks confirm that Pacific Monarch has both leasehold and fee simple units: at least one unit is described as leasehold with the fee available for purchase, and others are called fee simple.
 Thus, the building offers mixed tenure; based on remarks alone we see at least 1 LH and at least 2 FS listings, while MLS tenure checkboxes appear underreported.

-I searched all public remarks for explicit language indicating VA loan approval (e.g., 'VA approved', 'VA financing', 'VA loans accepted') and found no references.
-Absence of any mention in the remarks means we cannot confirm VA approval from these listings.
+Public remarks contain no reference to VA approval or VA financing.
+I searched the remarks for explicit VA language (e.g., 'VA approved', 'VA financing', 'VA loans accepted') and found none, so we cannot claim VA approval.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.